ibm-mas-manage/faq/docs/index.md

 - **Are there options for organizations that are on windows or only options to provision new RHEL envs/move to cloud?**

 	<span style="color:navy">
 	Windows is not supported.
+The provided link is for setting up a development environment: https://www.ibm.com/docs/en/maximo-manage/continuous-delivery?topic=administering-local-maximo-manage-development-environments.
 You can run on bare metal or in VSphere.
 See also: <https://docs.openshift.com/container-platform/4.7/installing/index.html#supported-platforms-for-openshift-clusters_ocp-installation-overview>
 	</span>

 - **Are there any limitations to moving to OpenShift?**